 - Landmark Architectural Shingles (consumers top pick)

 To help, we have included this pricing table below which includes the three shingles we offer

 |XT25 Three Tab||$4,000||$8,000||$16,000|

 While this is based on square footage averages for the normal roof for a townhome, single-family home or an extra-large home, what you will first notice is that the price difference between basic three-tab shingles (XT25) and Landmark Pro Architectural shingles is typically a couple hundred more…

 Why does this matter?

-For starters, the material and quality of a architectural shingle is worth every penny compared to the lesser three tab counterpart, but REALLY, it boils down to the shingle warranties.
+For starters, the material and quality of an architectural shingle are worth every penny compared to the lesser three-tab counterpart, but REALLY, it boils down to the shingle warranties.

 In our warranty article we explain the specifics of roofing warranties, but for a quick glance here is a comparison: